jimleroux/TT-DCGAN/README.md

-# Project for IFT 6760-A class: Matrix and tensor factorization techniques for machine learning
+# Project for IFT 6760-A: Matrix and tensor factorization techniques for machine learning